 The Kitakami site was largely selected because of its excellent geological condition.
 The proposed ILC trajectory lies in two large, homogeneous granite formations, the Hitokabe granite in the north and Senmaya granite to the south.
 The site provides up to 50 km of space, enough for a possible 1 TeV upgrade or more, depending on the achievable accelerating gradient.
-Extensive geological surveys have been conducted in the area, including boring, seismic measurements, and electrical measurements [77], as shown in Fig. 4.15.
+Extensive geological surveys have been conducted in the area, including boring, seismic measurements, and electrical measurements [78], as shown in Fig. 4.15.
 The surveys show that the rock is of good quality, with no active seismic faults in the area.
+Earthquakes are frequent throughout Japan, and the accelerator and detectors need proper supports that isolate them from vibrations during earthquakes and micro tremors [79].
+Proven technologies exist to cope with all seismic events, including magnitude 9 earthquakes such as the great Tohoku earthquake.